joshuacronemeyer/rack-padlock/README.md

 # rack-padlock

-A toolkit for rack applications that ensures _ALL_ content on a page is secure.
+A toolkit for rack applications that ensures _ALL_ content on a page adheres to your [Content Security Policy][W3C CSP spec].
 The browser padlock is pretty important for commercial web applications.
 Modern sites rely on so many third party services: analytics, video players, social media widgets.
 With all these moving parts it's easy to end up with a broken padlock.
 Rack-Padlock will increase the visibility of padlock problems to your development team, and it's dead easy to use.

 ## Prerequisites